dsanson/dsanson.github.com/301w2012/_posts/2011-10-17-course-description.markdown

 section: main
 ---

-## Philosophy 301: Introduction to Ancient Greek Philosophy

-Winter 2012

-This course is introduction to Ancient Greek Philosophy, from the death of Aristotle in 322 BCE to its traditional beginning in 585 BCE.
-We will cover Aristotle, Plato, Socrates, and several presocratic philosophers, like Anaximander and Parmenides.
-We will focus on issues in natural philosophy and metaphysics.
+An introduction to Ancient Greek Philosophy, from its traditional beginning in 585 BCE to the death of Aristotle in 322 BCE.
+We will cover several Presocratics, Socrates, Plato, and Aristotle.
+Our focus will be on ancient views on the nature of reality, our knowledge of it, and our place in it.

-We will meet MW 11:30-1:18, in Caldwell Lab 0120.
-We will probably have a couple of exams and two or three papers.
+We meet MW 11:30-1:18, in Caldwell Lab 0120.

+See the [syllabus](syllabus.html) for information on textbooks; see the [readings](readings.html) for a tentative schedule of readings.